-The Concentration in Applied Behavior Analysis Certification as part of the MA in Clinical Counseling, trains master's-level graduates who are competent in the use of behavioral and scientific-based assessment, intervention/prevention strategies, and effective consultation for the promotion of learning socially appropriate behaviors in both school and community settings.
+The Concentration in Applied Behavior Analysis (ABA) Certification as part of the MA in Clinical Counseling, trains master's-level graduates who are competent in the use of behavioral and scientific-based assessment, intervention/prevention strategies, and effective consultation for the promotion of learning socially appropriate behaviors in both school and community settings.

 - Location: Fully Online or Main Campus: St. Davids

 - Delivery: Fully Online or Blended (A combination of evening, synchronous, and asynchronous online classes)

 - Length: 3 years full-time or 4 years part-time